Domestic Violence Protections in Qatar

 • Penalties include imprisonment of up to 3 years and fines up to QAR 15,000 for domestic violence offences.

-• A Family Cohesion Section was established to handle complaints and provide support services.
+• A dedicated Family Cohesion Section was established within the Ministry of Social Development to handle complaints and coordinate support.

 When does it apply?